 Being the smaller car overall, the Fiesta is cheaper to buy in the first place.
 Taking a middling 1.0-litre EcoBoost in Zetec trim as a point of comparison, a five door Fiesta costs £3,600 less than the equivalent Focus.

-Based on wowscores – an average calculated from the ratings of the UK’s motoring press – the Ford Fiesta edges ahead of its big brother with 8.3 compared to the Fiesta’s 8.1.
+Based on wowscores – an average calculated from the ratings of the UK’s motoring press – the Ford Fiesta edges ahead of the Focus, scoring 8.3 to its big brother’s 8.1.
 We’d have to agree with the facts: the Fiesta is more fun to drive, rides just as well, is cheaper to buy and run, and isn’t much less practical.
 All things considered, it’s a brilliant car, and for most people it will do everything they’d ever need.

 There aren’t many cars that can beat the Focus.
 It just so happens that Ford produces one of them itself…